geekclick/Password-Generator/README.md

 3. Specify the desired password length and choose whether to include special characters and digits.

-4. Click the "Generate Password" button to generate a password.
+4. Click the "Generate Now" button to generate a password.

 5. Copy the generated password to use it.